Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Introduction

 \textbf{RQ2} How does the relationship between perceived personality and conversational features vary across contexts?

 \textbf{RQ3} How do conversational features from different interactions differ in their inference of perceived personality?

-To the best of our knowledge, while other researchers have studied constructs such as job performance on the two situations in this dataset, ours is the first to investigate perceived personality across two different situations in this dataset \cite{muralidhar2018tale, muralidhar2018facing}.
+To our knowledge, while other researchers have studied constructs such as job performance on the two situations in this dataset, ours is the first to investigate perceived personality across two different situations in this dataset \cite{muralidhar2018tale, muralidhar2018facing}.

-The paper is structured as follows: section \ref{related-work} discusses relevant work in affective computing and psychology research, section \ref{dataset} describes the dataset, section \ref{methods} discusses the methodology for the three analyses performed to investigate the research questions, section \ref{results} presents results corresponding to each analysis, and section \ref{conclusion} concludes the paper.
+The paper is structured as follows: section \ref{related-work} discusses relevant work in affective computing and psychology, section \ref{dataset} describes the dataset, section \ref{methods} discusses the methodology for three analyses performed to study the research questions, section \ref{results} presents results of each analysis, and section \ref{conclusion} concludes the paper.